JerryFleming/PyDoc/library/xml.etree.elementtree.rst

    .. method:: iter(tag=None)

-      Creates a tree :term:`iterator` with the current element as the root.
+      Creates a tree :term:`迭代器` with the current element as the root.
       The iterator iterates over this element and all elements below it, in document (depth first) order.
 If *tag* is not ``None`` or ``'*'``, only elements whose tag equals *tag* are returned from the iterator.
 If the